-If the property sold was used for business or to produce rental income and was also owned and used as your home during the 5-year period ending on the date of the sale, you may be able to exclude part or all of the gain figured on Form 4797.
+If the property sold was used for business or to produce rental income and was also owned and used as your principal residence during the 5-year period ending on the date of the sale, you may be able to exclude part or all of the gain figured on Form 4797.
+However, the exclusion may not apply to the part of the gain that is allocated to any period after December 31, 2008, during which the property was not used as your principal residence.
 For details on the exclusion (including how to figure the amount of the exclusion), see Pub.
 523, Selling Your Home.